jon-jacky/home/commonplace.md

   Isaacson   writes   at   length   on   The   Women   of   ENIAC,   and excerpted   this  part  of  *The  Innovators*  in *Fortune* magazine  as part  of  his  launch  campaign.
-  ENIAC,    the    Electronic    Nu-merical  Integrator  and  Computer, is  remembered by historians as the first general-purpose     electronic digital     computer. ...
+  ENIAC,    the    Electronic    Numerical  Integrator  and  Computer, is  remembered by historians as the first general-purpose     electronic digital     computer. ...
   In   recent   years, however, (ENIAC) has   been  best  known  as  a